gavinelliott/blog/src/content/blog/what-is-the-hardest-part-of-running-a-design-team.md

 ---
 title: 'What is the hardest part of running a design team?'
-description: 'Key insights on leading design teams effectively through communication and community building'
+description: 'Key insights on leading design teams effectively through communication and community building.'
 pubDate: '2017-07-01'
 ---